hashicorp/consul/website/source/docs/agent/config_entries.html.md

 When the agent is [configured](/docs/agent/options.html#enable_central_service_config) to enable central service configurations, it will look for service configuration defaults that match a registering service instance.
 If it finds any, the agent will merge those defaults with the service instance configuration.
-This allows for things like service protocol or proxy configuration to be defined globally and inherited by any affect service registrations.
+This allows for things like service protocol or proxy configuration to be defined globally and inherited by any affected service registrations.

 ## Configuration Entry Kinds